Witness testimony resumes today in Derek Chauvin murder trial in Minneapolis

-Williams is back on the stand Tuesday morning, first fielding more questions from the prosecution and then under cross-examination by defense attorney Eric Nelson.
+Williams was back on the stand Tuesday morning, first fielding more questions from the prosecution before cross-examination by defense attorney Eric Nelson.

+Tuesday started with Judge Peter Cahill imposing prosecution-requested limits on video and audio coverage of testimony from four witnesses who were minors at the time of Floyd's death.
+The four, two of them now adults, will not be shown on the public livestream as they testify, Cahill ruled.
+However, their voices will be heard other than when they identify themselves upon being sworn in, the judge decided.

+"All four of those witnesses do object to that video," Cahill said.
+"This is more to give them comfort testifying as witnesses in what is a very high-profile trial."

+Walker said that while Frazier is uncomfortable about being in the trial spotlight, "she has been quite public" the entire time since first speaking with the Star Tribune the day after Floyd died.
+She has distributed her photo to media, recorded a video online after receiving a prestigious national courage award and commented on Facebook about jury selection in the case.

+"It's a little bit farcical to suggest no one knows who she is," Walker said, an observation that Cahill agreed with before imposing the limitations.

-Before Williams and two other witnesses testified, Monday's proceedings in the heavily fortified Hennepin County Government Center began with the prosecution and defense offering in their opening statements conflicting conclusions about what killed the 46-year-old Floyd.
+Prior to Williams and two other witnesses testifying Monday before a global livestream audience, the proceedings in the heavily fortified Hennepin County Government Center began with the prosecution and defense offering in their opening statements conflicting conclusions about what killed the 46-year-old Floyd.

 Special prosecutor Jerry Blackwell played the widely seen bystander video of Floyd's arrest, showing the unarmed and handcuffed man prone on the street under Chauvin's knee, saying he couldn't breathe, calling for his mother, writhing and falling silent.